-Mr. Darling, pursuant to the cash bonus plan for 2022 (the "2022 Executive Bonus Plan").
-Under the 2022 Executive Bonus Plan, the compensation committee had the authority to select the performance measures and related target levels applicable to the target annual cash bonus opportunities for our executive officers.

-Under the 2022 Executive Bonus Plan, the compensation committee could, in its sole discretion and at any time, increase, reduce, or eliminate a participant's actual bonus payment, and/or increase, reduce, or eliminate the amount allocated to the bonus pool for the year.
-Further, the actual bonus payment could be below, at, or above a participant's target annual cash bonus opportunity, in the compensation committee's sole discretion.
-The compensation committee could determine the amount of any reduction on the basis of such factors as it deemed relevant, and it was not required to establish any allocation or weighting with respect to the factors it considered.
+Pursuant to the cash bonus plan for 2023 (the "2023 Executive Bonus Plan"), the compensation committee had the authority to select the performance measures and related target levels applicable to the target annual cash bonus opportunities for our executive officers.
+In addition, under the 2023 Executive Bonus Plan, the compensation committee may, in its sole discretion and at any time, increase, reduce, or eliminate a participant's actual bonus payment, and/or increase, reduce, or eliminate the amount allocated to the bonus pool for the year.
+Further, the actual bonus payment may be below, at, or above a participant's target annual cash bonus opportunity, in the compensation committee's sole discretion.
+The compensation committee may determine the amount of any reduction on the basis of such factors as it deemed relevant, and it is not required to establish any allocation or weighting with respect to the factors it considers.
+In accordance with its authority under the 2023 Executive Bonus Plan, the compensation committee agreed with management's proposal to apply discretion to reduce the overall funding of the bonus pool.